Warning: Invalid argument supplied for foreach() in /home/thepetit/public_html/wp-includes/shortcodes.php on line 560

 After seasoning the noodles with what I suspect is sesame oil, by this time, the noodles smell so good I feel like eating them already, raw.
 Then, the staff will collect all the noodle trays so that they can deep-fry them.
 Erm you won’t be able to trace which noodles belong to you, oops >.<

 As the staff deep-fries the noodles, for safety reasons, we can only watch from outside, separated by glass windows.
 It’s super safe!

 They change the oil every 4 sessions if I’m not wrong (overheard someone asking the staff).

 Look!
 I’m done decorating my pack, hehe.
 Because it was my birthday that day, I dedicated the artwork to wishing myself a happy birthday in Malacca!

-And we’re done!
+Done!
 You’ll also receive a 10-pack Mamee Monster noodle snacks as a gift, inside a very cute Mamee Monster paperbag!

-Review: The workshop was a great experience both for adults and kids.
-Instructions (in English) and steps were easy to understand and follow, and there is attentive staff going around to facilitate.
-All the kids at the workshop got very excited about the processes.
-Their excitement rubbed off on us too!
-I believe, we adults are all children inside – we just need to remember to have fun and be happy!
+The workshop was a great experience both for adults and kids.
+Instructions (in English) and steps were easy to understand and follow, and attentive staff will go around to facilitate.
+Parents can freely accompany kids ‘cos it’s an open space within the workshop area.
+All the kids were so excited about the processes – their excitement rubbed off on us as well!
+We were probably the only adult participants but it doesn’t matter at all =D Adults are all children inside – we just need to remember to have fun and be happy!

-There’s a different workshop area called Mamee Monster DIY, for making your own cup noodles, which we didn’t try due to being short of time.
+Mamee Monster DIY (now called) Noodle Doodle, where you get to personalize your noodle cup with seasonings and condiments.
+We didn’t try due to being short of time.
 Tell the cashier at level 1 you’ll like to do that and they’ll pass you a plastic cup.
-The workshop reminded me of the Nissin Cup Noodle Museum workshops in Tokyo.Very colorful and cute cartoon covered the walls upstairs!
+The workshop reminded me of the Nissin Cup Noodle Museum workshop in Tokyo, though I’m not sure if the process is exactly the same!